This website uses cookies to give you a better experience. For more information on why we use cookies, please read our cookie policy

 The people listed in paragraph 8 are experienced in fraud investigation and in presenting evidence.
 They will advise on, or conduct, or make arrangements for an appropriate investigation.
 This is important because:

-In cases other than external benefit fraud, a confidential outline of the results of the investigation will be given to the relevant Director with advice as to whether sufficient evidence exists to proceed to disciplinary action or to ask the police to press charges.
+A confidential outline of the results of the investigation will be given to the relevant manager/director with advice as to whether sufficient evidence exists to proceed to disciplinary action or to ask the police to press charges.

 Avoiding suspicion